João Victor (footballer, born 2004): Club career

+Ceará

 Born in São Luís, Maranhão, João Victor finished his formation with Ceará.
 He made his first team debut at the age of 16 on 10 April 2021, coming on as a late substitute for Stiven Mendoza in a 3–0 home win against Salgueiro, for the year's Copa do Nordeste.

 João Victor made his Série A debut on 30 May 2021, replacing Cléber in a 3–2 home success over Grêmio.

-On 18 February 2023, João Victor abroad to Japan and announcement officially transfer to J3 newly promoted club, FC Osaka for ahead of 2023 season on loan.
+On 18 February 2023, João Victor abroad to Japan and announcement officially transfer to J3 newly promoted club, Osaka for ahead of 2023 season on loan.

+Zalaegerszeg

-On 17 July 2025, João Victor signed to Nemzeti Bajnokság I club Zalaegerszegi TE.
+On 17 July 2025, João Victor signed to Nemzeti Bajnokság I club Zalaegerszeg.

+Hapoel Be'er Sheva

+On 5 July 2026, Victor signed a four-year contract with Israeli Premier League club Hapoel Be'er Sheva, which paid a €1.7 million transfer fee and agreed to a 20% sell-on clause in favor of his former club.

 International career

-In November 2020, João Victor was called up to the Brazil under-17 team, but had to withdraw due to an injury.
+In November 2020, João Victor was called up to the Brazil U17, but had to withdraw due to an injury.